 1. It’s all about light.

 Light is what makes up your image.
-I am always aware of my lighting situation - our eye is naturally drawn to the brightest spot in a composition, or with portraiture we’re drawn to other eyes.
+Our eye is naturally drawn to the brightest spot in a composition, or with portraiture - other eyes.
 From there, you can break down the composition from its shapes, from soft curving lines to harsh, geometric ones.
 Creating a balance of shape, color and light is a very intuitive process.
 I am very intentional in knowing where I want the viewer to focus.
 Putting your subject right in the center of the frame is obvious, and, frankly, a little boring.
 I am always asking myself how I can push the viewer’s eye to travel to every corner of frame, and to see a scene or subject in a new way.

 2. Relax Your Subject.